1299 Bryant Ave, Mt View, CA 94040 (Map)

 Instructor of Film

 Matt Taylor is a local product of Los Altos and a graduate of Mountain View High School.
 He received a Bachelors degree in Film and an Associates degree in Film/Television with an emphasis in Animation.
 He has worked in a variety of roles in the film and video industry including writer, director, editor, camera operator, and actor.
-His recent experience includes working in sports broadcast for both the San Jose and San Francisco Giants.
+His recent experience includes working in local sports broadcasts for the San Jose Giants, San Francisco Giants, and San Jose State University.
 Prior to teaching, he successfully owned and operated his own video production company catering mainly to private event and corporate work.
 He is absolutely thrilled to be a part of Freestyle Academy where he has the opportunity to share his passion for film, technology, and storytelling.
-When he isn't teaching, he enjoys playing baseball, ice hockey, and creating his own comics and cartoons for his website Raccoon Toons.
+When he isn't teaching or watching movies he enjoys playing baseball, ice hockey, and hitting the gym.

 Since 2019, Freestyle Academy